 1. Book your reservation as soon as possible

 Booking in advance will ensure the availability of your preferred slots AND a cheaper price.
-We learned this the hard way.
-We booked through their website a week in advance and the slots were almost full.
-We had to adjust our itinerary to accommodate the available slots.
-We also paid €10 more than the standard rate per person.
+We learned this the hard way because we booked through their website a week in advance and the slots were almost full.
+We had to adjust our itinerary to accommodate the available slots and we paid €10 more than the standard rate per person.

 *Link to their prices and packages